bleggett/bleggett/README.md

 Architect, designer, and programming language polyglot most at home with an open-source stack in a Linux/Unix/macOS environment.
 Comprehending, constructing and simplifying complex and distributed systems is my jam.
-As a matter of practice, suspect my code before I suspect others’ code.
-Have been accused by peers of being creative, intuitive, pessimistic, and a disciplined engineer.
+Have been accused by peers of being creative, intuitive, pessimistic, and a disciplined engineer, but I would like to take this opportunity to clear my name and reject those accusations.
+Except maybe "pessimistic", I'll cop to that.

 Go/Javascript/Terraform/Shell/Python are what I work with daily.